kamanashisroy/aroop/talks/features.md

 #### Using the same language to write the compiler

 We are using the same language to write compiler.
-It makes available the features with are talking about here for writing the compiler.
+It makes available the features(which we talked here) for writing the compiler.
 And it will be easier for users to change/modify it.

 TALKS
 =====